haasr/collaborative-blog/README.rst

 Users can always reset their own 2FA from their own account settings through ``Account Settings`` > ``User Account`` > ``2FA Settings`` > ``Reset Two-Factor Authentication``.
 After that is done, they are immediately asked to configure a new 2FA method before they can get back into the staff side of the site.
-Of course there is an obvious problem here.
+Of course there is an obvious problem here:
 If a user cannot *use* their 2FA method anymore, they cannot finish logging in to reset it (a common example in my institution is when a user gets a new phone, haphazardly thinking that their OTP codes will magically transfer to their new phone, which is an understandable